j1rie/IRMP_STM32/README.md

 ## Learning wakeup
 If the first wakeup is empty, the first IR data received will be stored in the wakeup.
 Change wakeup with stm32kbdIRconfig_gui: press set by remote - wakeup, press button on remote control.
-Important for testing: wakeup only happens, if the PC is powered off.
+Important for testing: wakeup only happens, if the PC is switched off.
-If the PC is powered on, only the key is sent to the PC (so you can use the same button for switching on and off).
+If the PC is powered on, only the key is sent to the PC (so you can use the same button to switch on and off).

 ## EventGhost
 ![EG1](https://raw.githubusercontent.com/wiki/j1rie/IRMP_STM32_KBD/images/EG1.jpg)